BKWLD/vue-in-viewport-mixin/README.md

 {
 	inViewport: {
 		now: Boolean // Is the component currently in the viewport?
-		fully: Boolean // Is the component COMPLETELY in the viewport
+		fully: Boolean // Is the component completely in the viewport?
-		above: Boolean // Is any part of the component above the viewport
+		above: Boolean // Is any part of the component above the viewport?
-		below: Boolean // Is any part of the component below the viewport }
+		below: Boolean // Is any part of the component below the viewport?
+	}
 }
 ```